 - Check toys often for damage.
 Watch for splinters or sharp edges on wooden toys.
 Sand them when needed.
 If you repaint toys, use new paint; old paint may contain lead.
 Check outdoor toys for rust.
 If a toy cannot be fixed, throw it away.
-Check toys with magnets to make sure no magnets are loose or missing.
+Check toys with batteries or magnets to make sure they are not loose or missing.

 - Throw away plastic wrap and other packaging right away.